-43. Operating Leases (Ind AS 116)
+46 Operating Leases (Ind AS 116):

-Bulk storage facility at Ennore Port
+Bulk storage facility at Ennore Port -

 The lease is for a period of 15 years from 1st April, 2014.
-In the event of premature termination of this agreement prior to the expiry of fifteen year firm period, the Company is liable to make payment of termination compensation as per terms of agreement.
-The lease agreement provides for an increase in the lease payments by 3% every year.
+In the event of premature termination of this agreement prior to the expiry of fifteen year firm period, the Company is liable to pay termination compensation as per terms of agreement.
+The lease agreement provides for an increase in the lease payments by 3% every year

-Corporate Office premises
+Corporate Office premises (Holding Company)

 The lease is for a period of 9 years from 1st November 2014.
 The lease agreement provides for an increase in the lease payments by 15% every 3 years.
+During the year, the lease agreement has been renewed for further period of 9 years at same terms and conditions.